We wish to take this opportunity, to welcome you to Orrell Holgate Academy

 To plagiarise a famous quotation: “Ask not what your school can do for you, but what you can do for your school.”

-If you would like to contact the PSFA please speak to Mrs Yates in the school office.
+If you would like to contact the PSFA please speak to Mrs Yates in the school office or Joanne Piper (Chair of the PSFA) via the school office.